Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 Please copy paste the following command to your terminal:

 ```
-salloc -p instruction -N 1 -n 4 -t 3:00:00 -A s2024.gen.349.1
+salloc --partition=instruction -N 1 -n 4 -t 3:00:00 --account=s2025.gen.3490.1
 ```

 #### How to paste to terminal:
-- If you are in Mac terminal: `Command + V`
+- PowerShell: `Ctrl + V`
-- If you are in Putty: `Right click`
+- Putty: `Right click`
+- Mac Terminal: `Command + V`

 #### How to copy from terminal to other program:
-- If you are in Mac terminal: highlight the text and then hit `Command + C`.
+- PowerShell: highlight the text and then hit  `Ctrl + C`
-- If you are in Putty: highlight the phrase to copy.
+- Putty: highlight the text to automaticall copy the text to Putty's clipboard.
+- Mac Terminal: highlight the text and then hit `Command + C`

 Once the partition is granted, it will prompt some messages similar to the following: